KittehOrg/KittehIRCClientLib/docs/advanced/ssl.md

 ### Client Certificates
 You can set the public and private key utilized in the connection using the following methods:

-`ClientBuilder#secureKeyCertChain(File) // X.509 certificate chain file in PEM format`
+`Client.Builder#secureKeyCertChain(File) // X.509 certificate chain file in PEM format`

-`ClientBuilder#secureKey(File) // PKCS#8 private key file in PEM format`
+`Client.Builder#secureKey(File) // PKCS#8 private key file in PEM format`

-`ClientBuilder#secureKeyPassword(String) // private key password`
+`Client.Builder#secureKeyPassword(String) // private key password`

 ### Validating the Server

 By default, when connecting securely, KICL will utilize the default `TrustManagerFactory` provided by the JRE you're using.
-This factory *does not* accept certificates issued by many common certificate authorities (such as StartCom, which is used by many IRC networks) and self-signed certificates.
+This factory *does not* necessarily accept certificates issued by all certificate authorities (such as StartCom, which is still used by some IRC networks) and self-signed certificates.
 If possible, you should consider [importing](ssl_import.md) the root certificates for these certificate authorities which will allow connections to be made.